 NIS2 introduces stringent obligations for Italian companies, and failure to comply with them can result in very severe penalties.
 Let us look in detail at some of the main obligations.

-Risk management: Companies must adopt an IT risk management policy with technical and organisational measures proportionate to the size and level of risk.
+Companies must adopt an IT risk management policy with technical and organizational measures proportionate to the size and level of risk.

-Supply chain security: Companies must assess supplier risks, ensuring that they meet the same security standards..
+Companies must assess supplier risks, ensuring that they meet the same security standards.

 Sectors involved and distinction between essential and important actors